sagavarghese/Kair-CareForBabies/README.md

 # Kair-CareForBabies
-a mobile application to purchase all baby products, setting remainders, finding the right name for your babies, making memories through photo albums.
+A mobile application to purchase all baby products, setting remainders, finding the right name for your babies, making memories through photo albums.
 • Included exciting contests and offered different types of prizes in our application to make the users get more familiarized with the user interface.